hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922367v1-what-is-the-political-content-in-llms-pre-and-post-training-data.md

 ---
 layout: default
-title: What Is The Political Content in LLMs' Pre- and Post-Training Data?
+title: "What Is The Political Content in LLMs' Pre- and Post-Training Data?"
 ---

 # What Is The Political Content in LLMs' Pre- and Post-Training Data?